Skip to content

 cat /sys/devices/system/cpu/isolated

-Check that ServoBox is installed:
+Confirm that ServoBox is installed and available:

 servobox --help

-Next Steps
+Next Step

 Troubleshooting

-Permission denied accessing /var/lib/libvirt
+Permission denied accessing libvirt resources

-groups $USER
+groups "$USER"

-sudo usermod -aG libvirt $USER
+sudo usermod -aG libvirt "$USER"

 newgrp libvirt

-Virtualization not working
+Virtualization not available

-2. Verify kernel modules are loaded: lsmod | grep kvm
+2. Check that KVM modules are loaded with lsmod | grep kvm.